brackeen/glfm/README.md

 cmake -DGLFM_BUILD_EXAMPLE=ON -G Xcode ../..
 open GLFM.xcodeproj
 ```
-Switch to the `glfm-example` target and run on the simulator or a device.
+Switch to the `glfm_example` target and run on the simulator or a device.

 ### Emscripten
 Assuming `EMSCRIPTEN_ROOT_PATH` points to active installed version of Emscripten.